AdaCore/training_material/courses/spark_for_ada_programmers/10_advanced_proof.rst

 .. container:: speakernote

    We don't use "(for all K in J+1 ..
-T'Last =>" here, as that could lead to an integer overflow.
+T'Last =>" here, as that could lead to an index overflow.
    Hence the use of an if-expression.

 ---------------------------